MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_virtual_switch.md

 ## Manually Create a Virtual Switch

-This exercise will walk through creating an external virtual switch using the Hyper-V management Manager.
-When completed your Hyper-V host will contain a virtual switch that can be used to connect virtual machines to a physical network.
+This exercise walks through how to create an external virtual switch using the Hyper-V management Manager.
+When completed your Hyper-V host contains a virtual switch that can be used to connect virtual machines to a physical network.

 1. Open up Hyper-V Manager.